 From inception, we have financed our operations primarily through sales of equity securities, contract payments under our collaboration agreements and from sales of TAVALISSE beginning in May 2018.
 Our commercial launch, research and development activities, including preclinical studies and clinical trials, consume substantial amounts of capital.
-As of December 31, 2019, we had approximately \$98.1 million in cash, cash equivalents and short-term investments.
+As of December 31, 2020, we had approximately \$57.3 million in cash, cash equivalents and short-term investments.
 In September 2019, we entered into a \$60.0 million term loan credit facility with MidCap.
 At closing, \$10.0 million was funded to us in an initial tranche.
-The facility also gives us the ability to access an additional \$50.0 million, of which \$40.0 million is subject to the achievement of certain customary conditions.
-We believe that our existing capital resources will be sufficient to support our current and projected funding requirements, including the ongoing commercial launch of TAVALISSE in the U.S., through at least the next 12 months from the Form 10-K filing date.
+In May 2020, we accessed the second \$10.0 million tranche from our \$60.0 million credit facility with MidCap.
+The facility provides us with access to an additional \$40.0 million which is subject to the achievement of certain conditions.
+Additionally, on August 4, 2020, we entered into an Open Market Sale AgreementSM (Sales Agreement) with Jefferies LLC (Jefferies), as our sole sales agent, pursuant to which we may sell, from time to time, through Jefferies, shares of our common stock having an aggregate offering price of up to \$65.0 million.
+As of December 31, 2020, we have not yet sold any shares under the Sales Agreement.
+In January 2021, we were awarded \$16.5 million by the DOD Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib in hospitalized COVID-19 patients.